AWS-Devops-Projects/python-backend-app/README.md

 * What it should install onto instances from Amazon S3 or GitHub repositories.
-* Which lifecycle event hooks to run in response to deployment lifecycle events.(basically start and stop scripts of the applicaiton)
+* Which lifecycle event hooks to run in response to deployment lifecycle events.(basically start and stop scripts of the application)

 ## buildspec.yml